American Cinema Editors: Magazine

 Since 1951, the ACE has published the quarterly magazine CinemaEditor.
 It began as an in-house publication, but grew to 5,000 subscribers in 1963.
 In the early 1990s the magazine collapsed into a four-page newsletter.
 In 1994, Jack Tucker was appointed as editor and transformed the publication into today's magazine.
 Walter Fernandez Jr. leads the magazine's team, with publications committee chair Edgar Burcksen.

 ACE Student Editing Competition

 The American Cinema Editors also holds an annual student competition, awarding one student editor for editing a set of video dailies for a dramatic scene.
 Three finalists are guests at the annual ACE Eddie Awards in February.
 Applications are accepted through October and cost US$125.
 The competition is limited to the first 100 students only.

-Gunsmoke editing exercise
+Editing exercises

 The ACE Store is the source of the dailies used at most film schools today, primarily for editing exercises.
 One scene that many film students must edit is from "Buffalo Man," a 1958 episode of the TV series Gunsmoke.
-The educational film with this footage is called Film Editing: Interpretation and Value, and is available only to instructors of film editing classes.
+The educational film with this footage is called Film Editing: Interpretation and Value, and is available only to instructors of film editing classes, though it can be found online as well.
 The film includes three different edits of the Gunsmoke scene, as well as the scene's original dailies.
+Another film, "Basic Principles of Film Editing", was produced by Leon Barsha.
+Using clips from the movie, Baby Face Nelson, the film demonstrates how the use of various angles would enhance the film's story.